richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 The most basic conceptualization of parametric refers to a 3-D digital model or digital environment associated with knowledge structures, information, performance properties, and automatic procedures that can aid the designer to construct quick scenarios during design.
 These models can be updated over time through the Cloud and reused.[9-2]

+For instance, automation processes with feedback loop capabilities are natural partners to help designers improve the parameter inputs, predictions, optimize scheduling, identify patterns, and coordinate clashes and interferences.
+This also includes control and monitoring of ineffi cient energy and water systems in a building or even a city.[9-3]

+However, the next generation of computational programming will begin to occur inside the automation domain and not in terms of software design.[9-3]

 ### history
 [9-2]